 Allied Health & Healthcare Graduate Certificates Areas of Interest

 An Allied Health & Healthcare Graduate Certificate is a specialty program that college-educated students can take after completing a relevant bachelor’s or master's degree (depending on the program chosen).
-Such certificates may go by similar, alternative names such as post-bachelor’s certificate, post-master's certificate, or post-graduate certificate.
+Such certificates may go by similar, alternative names such as post-bachelor certificate, post-masters certificate, or post-graduate certificate.
 They are designed to help the student acquire niche skills or knowledge in a specific area related to allied health.
 These certificate programs open career pathways that might otherwise be restricted.

 Before committing to pursuing an Allied Health & Healthcare graduate certificate, the prospective student should understand some key factors:

 - Allied Health & Healthcare Certificates are generally taken over one academic year when studied full-time, or over two years in a part-time format

 - The number of credits depends on the school's individual criteria and the specific certificate chosen.
 You will typically find they require 12, 15, or 18 credits.
 These credits are usually applicable toward a Ph.D. should the student later decide to continue their education

 - Most Allied Health & Healthcare certificates require a 3.0 GPA minimum, yet some schools may ask for a higher score: typically, 3.5

 - Some certificate programs may require a minimum number of clinical hours before the application

 An Allied Health & Healthcare Graduate Certificate: